 August is an important month for residents of Trinidad and Tobago, as well as for Jamaicans.
 That’s because both countries have independence days in the summer month.

-Do you know any interesting or fun facts about August that we’ve not mentioned?
-Let us know in the comments section below!
+Do you know any fun facts about August?
+Share them in the comments below!